Skip to main content

 Together, these four pillars aim to address the complex and interconnected issues that contribute to substance use and addiction in Canada, and to provide a comprehensive approach to addressing these challenges.

-The problem with this model is that the main solution to improving addiction issues in Vancouver has not been addressed.
-If you look at Portugal’s model, treatment for addiction is readily available with options for people.
-They have a complete panel of qualified professionals who sit down and actually assess each individual and work towards treating that person with the best treatment that fits that person.
-Canada has only addressed part of the treatment pillar by setting up safe injection sites and handing out clean needles which is basically just more harm-reduction.
-Without proper evidence-based treatment, immediate access to detox facilities, this model will continue to fail.
-Until Canada decides to actually treat individuals we will have more insane laws added such as the legalization to manufacture and sell cocaine.
-It is time for Canada to stop plugging holes with tape and implement evidence based solutions that are proven to work.
+The problem with this model is that the leading solution to improving addiction issues in Vancouver has not been addressed.
+If you look at Portugal’s model, addiction treatment is readily available with options for people.
+They have a complete panel of qualified professionals who sit down and assess each individual, working to provide the best treatment for that person.
+Canada has only addressed part of the treatment pillar by setting up safe injection sites and handing out clean needles, which is basically just more harm reduction.
+Without proper evidence-based treatment and immediate access to detox facilities, this model will continue to fail.
+Until Canada decides tactually to treatindividuals, wee will have more insane laws adde,d such as the legalization to manufacture and sell cocaine.
+It is time for Canada to stop patching holes with tape and implement evidence-based solutions that work.